Gbemisayo1/Week1-inclass/README.md

 To view the website:
 1. Download or clone this repository.
-2. Open the `index.html` file in any web browser.
+2. Open the `index.html` file in visual studio code.

 ---